 Private mortgages are mortgages lent out by alternative lenders, such as individuals or mortgage investment corporations, rather than traditional lenders such as banks.
 Private mortgage lenders usually offer only short-term mortgages, commonly around 1 year, with some being interest-only.
 Private mortgages are an alternative for those with bad credit or low income that have been declined by traditional lenders, but can also be used by those needing more flexible financing options, such as short-term investments or debt consolidation.
 Below are some private mortgage rates for private lenders across Canada.

-* Rates are for informational purposes only and reflect the lowest rates available.
-Rates may change at anytime and may be applicable only to certain borrowers.
-Terms and conditions apply. for more details.
+*Rates are for informational purposes only and reflect the lowest rates available.
+Rates may change at any time and may be applicable only to certain borrowers.
+Terms and conditions apply.

 First mortgage rates are typically lower than second mortgage rates.
 A first mortgage, also known as a first lien or primary lien, would be the first debt to be paid back should the borrower default on their debt.
 Being first in line to be repaid means that the lender of a first mortgage has a higher chance of recovering the money that they lent out should there be a foreclosure.